MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/walkthroughs/build-first-app.md

     This will create a folder named `FirstMobileBlazorBindingsApp` with the solution file (SLN) and three projects in sub-directories:

    1. `FirstMobileBlazorBindingsApp/FirstMobileBlazorBindingsApp.csproj` - this is the shared project that will contain the UI and logic of your mobile application.
    1. `FirstMobileBlazorBindingsApp.Android/FirstMobileBlazorBindingsApp.Android.csproj` - this is the "backend" project for targeting Android devices.
-Run this project to launch the app in the Android Emulator.
+On Windows or Mac you can run this project to launch the app in the Android Emulator.
    1. `FirstMobileBlazorBindingsApp.iOS/FirstMobileBlazorBindingsApp.iOS.csproj` - this is the "backend" project for targeting iOS devices.
-Run this project to launch the app in the iOS Emulator.
+On Mac you can run this project to launch the app in the iOS Emulator.

 1. You are now ready to open the solution in Visual Studio.
+To open the solution you can double-click the SLN file on your disk, or you can first open Visual Studio 2019, select `File` / `Open` / `Project/Solution`, and then navigate to the new folder you created and select `FirstMobileBlazorBindingsApp.sln`.
 The solution in Visual Studio should look like this:

     [ ![Solution Explorer with all 3 projects](media/build-first-app/solution-explorer-with-all-projects-inline.png) ](media/build-first-app/solution-explorer-with-all-projects-expanded.png#lightbox)